-- train staff who deal with debt matters to signpost customers on to other income-related benefits such as: Job Seekers’ Allowance, Working Families Tax Credit, Pension Credits and Disability Working Allowance
+- Train staff who deal with personal debt matters to signpost residents on to other income-related benefits such as: Universal Credit, Job Seekers’ Allowance, Working Tax Credit, Pension Credits or a Disability Allowance.

-- With the agreement of the customer we will also refer rent and council tax arrears cases to appointed welfare agencies who can give much wider support.
-This is to not only deal with rent and/or council tax arrears but is also to help deal with any social issues, paper work, managing budgets
+- With the agreement of the resident we will also refer rent and Council Tax arrears cases to our Financial Resilience team and/or, appointed welfare agencies who can give much wider support.
+This is to not only deal with rent and/or Council Tax arrears but is also to help deal with any social issues, paper work, managing budgets, etc.

 Debt advice agencies

-When we become aware that a customer has multiple debts to us and is having difficulty in paying them, consideration will be given to priority debts (see appendix 1).
+When we become aware that a resident has multiple debts to EDDC and is having difficulty in paying them, consideration will be given to priority debts (see appendix 1).

-Enforcement agencies we use will be appointed under a service level agreement or contract with us.
+Enforcement /Collection agencies we use will be appointed by formal contract with the Council.
 This will specify the terms in which they will operate, including:

-- Enforcement agents to always act in a professional, responsible and courteous manner and operate in accordance with current legislation.
+- Agents to always act in a professional, responsible and courteous manner and operate in accordance with current legislation.

-- Maintaining accurate records of all action taken and contacting us immediately where they identify a customer to be vulnerable.
-On these occasions they must contact the appropriate team leader/assistant team leader for further guidance on action to be taken.
-This must be recorded by both the enforcement agent and the council, on the customer’s file.
-Authority is required for the removal of goods from any of the following; Revenues & Benefits Manager, Head of Finance, Deputy Chief Executives or Chief Executive.
+- Maintaining accurate records of all action taken and contacting the Council immediately where they identify a resident to be vulnerable.
+On these occasions they must contact the appropriate senior officer for further guidance.
+This must be recorded by both the agent and the Council, on the resident’s file.

 We will only take this action after seeking approval from the Chief Executive or an Officer with delegated powers in accordance with the Council’s Constitution.

-We will consider using Charging Orders before bankruptcy or committal to prison action providing there is sufficient equity in the property to secure the debt.
+We will consider using Charging Orders before bankruptcy or committal to prison provided there is sufficient equity in the property to secure the debt.

 Before deciding whether any of this action is appropriate the following should be taken into account and documented as part of the submission for approval.